-Jean King, Dean of the School of Arts & Sciences, knows just how valuable sharing ideas and perspectives is to a community of passionate problem-solvers.
+Sharing ideas and perspectives is critical to a community of passionate problem-solvers.
 Since 2018, WPI’s Critical Conversations Series has invited community dialogue around the tough questions posed by the world’s myriad complex issues.
+This ongoing and constantly evolving series provides a forum where faculty, students, and staff can explore emerging topics using expert panels and audience participation through moderated questions, with an emphasis on timely topics that bridge various academic disciplines.

 Lighting the Spark—Science and Creativity